-The evidence is undisputed that Erbe does not use the mark "Soft Coag" in magazines or written publication or on signs or banners at trade shows.
+The evidence is undisputed that Erbe does not use "Soft Coag" in magazines or written publication or on signs or banners at trade shows.
 SUMF ¶ 14.
-Instead, Erbe's use of "Soft Coag" in what Erbe called "advertising" in its Section 2(f) Declarations is confined to brochures and user and instruction manuals.
+Instead, Erbe's use of "Soft Coag" in what Erbe called "advertising" in its Section 2(f) Declarations is confined to discrete references in brochures and user and instruction manuals.
 SUMF ¶¶ 15-18.
-Erbe admitted that up to 2015 it spent only \$15,000 annually on such literature that references its "Soft Coag" generator mode.
+Erbe admitted that up to 2015 it spent only \$15,000 annually on literature that references the "Soft Coag" mode on its generator.
 Ex.
 14 at 19.

-But even that de minimus amount of so-called advertising is not evidence of acquired distinctiveness.
-The only time that Erbe uses the term "Soft Coag" in its so-called "advertising" is in a list of available modes, in the context of discussing the goods that are branded VIO, ICC and/or ERBE.
+The only time that Erbe uses "Soft Coag" in its so-called "advertising" is in a listing of modes on its generator, in the context of discussing the goods that are branded VIO, ICC and/or ERBE.
 SUMF ¶¶ 16-19.
-Erbe does not use the mark "Soft Coag" by itself.
+Erbe does not use "Soft Coag" by itself.
 Id.
-Use of "Soft Coag" under these circumstances says nothing about whether or not consumers associate "Soft Coag" exclusively with Erbe.
-See In re Franklin County Historical Society, 104 U.S.P.Q.2d at 1093 (advertising failed to show secondary meaning in COSI because mark CENTER OF SCIENCE AND INDUSTRY always appeared next to the mark COSI); In re Mogen David Wine Corp., 372 F.2d 539, 54 C.C.P.A.
-1086, 152 USPQ 593, 595-96 (CCPA 1967) (where advertising depicting the applied-for bottle design always featured the word mark MOGEN DAVID, the advertising did not show secondary meaning in the design); N. Atl.
+Such use says nothing about whether consumers associate "Soft Coag" exclusively with Erbe's goods.
+See In re Franklin County Historical Society, 104 U.S.P.Q.2d at 1093 (advertising failed to show secondary meaning in COSI because mark CENTER OF SCIENCE AND INDUSTRY appeared next to the mark COSI); In re Mogen David Wine Corp., 372 F.2d 539, 54 C.C.P.A.
+1086, 152 U.S.P.Q.
+593, 595-96 (C.C.P.A.
+1967) (where advertising depicting the applied-for bottle design featured the word mark MOGEN DAVID, the advertising did not show secondary meaning in the design); N. Atl.
 Operating Co. v.
-DRL Enters., 2016 TTAB LEXIS 282, 102-103 (TTAB July 1, 2016) ("Because the decimal designations are always used with the JOB trademark, we cannot ascertain whether Defendant's sales success and advertising expenditures evidence that consumers recognize the decimal designations as source indicators.").
+DRL Enters., 2016 TTAB LEXIS 282, \102-103 (TTAB July 1, 2016) ("Because the decimal designations are always used with the JOB trademark, we cannot ascertain whether Defendant's sales success and advertising expenditures evidence that consumers recognize the decimal designations as source indicators.").

-There is simply no evidence that Erbe's de minimis advertising efforts linked "Soft Coag" with Erbe.
+There is simply no evidence that Erbe's alleged advertising linked "Soft Coag" with Erbe.
 See, e.g., Ayoub, Inc. v.
 ACS Ayoub Carpet Service, 118 U.S.P.Q.2d 1392, 1403 (TTAB 2016) (advertising expenditures over 11 years did not demonstrate secondary meaning because no showing that the advertising was effective).